UPDATED: JULY 05, 2023 | 3 MIN READ

 - The family deductible.

-When a family member accrues enough medical expenses to meet the individual deductible, coverage is provided by the insurance.
+When a family member accrues enough medical expenses to meet the individual deductible, insurance provides coverage.

 It includes covering copays, coinsurance, and after-deductible benefits.
 But the coverage is for the individual family member only.
 Other family members wouldn’t be eligible for the same benefits.